AMT-TEAM01/Rekognition/README.md

 ## Settings

-The profile used is the default profile.
-Please configure your default profile with the credentials for it to work.
-> TODO c'est insuffisant comme explications, il n'y a même pas de lien et vous ne mentionnez pas de quel profile vous parlez.
-Ces explications sont a destination de quelqu'un d'externe au projet.

-> TODO (pas pénalisé) ajoutez des explications sur ce que votre programme demande comme configuration.
-Ici je pense que le profile AWS que j'utilise n'a pas les droits sur votre bucket.
-Vous devez expliquer dans votre readme au minimum ce qui est nécessaire de configrurer et si possible comment le configurer.
+To use the service, you first need to install the AWS console : https://aws.amazon.com/cli/ You can then proceed to enter the credentials for a profile.
+We recommend using the default profile.
+If it's not possible, you can specify the profile name as an argument for when you launch the profile.

 ## Compiling and running, local

-To compile the project and generate an executable file, run `mvn package`
+To compile the project and generate an executable file, run `mvn package`.
+If needed, you can add the flag `-DskipTests` to allow the project to be compiled without having the tests that pass.

 To run the project: